r-duh/MuXTalk/README.md

 docker run -it -v /path/to/MuXTalk_Streamlit_Docker_mount/:/MuXTalk_Streamlit_app/ -p 8501:8501 rduh/muxtalk-streamlit:slim
 ```

+- Finally, to see the Streamlit app, go to your browser and enter the address that appears in your terminal (It looks like this: "You can now view your Streamlit app in your browser.
+URL: http://0.0.0.0:8501").
+So, typically http://0.0.0.0:8501.
+If you have more than one Streamlit instance running, this can be http://0.0.0.0:8502, http://0.0.0.0:8503 and so on.

 #### 2) Run the MuXTalk Streamlit app script directly (requires conda to be installed).
 This is the faster option but requires familiarity with creating environments and running scripts.
 - If not already done so, install [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) on your system.
 Next, type the following commands in your command prompt, or terminal, in the following order to set up and run MuXTalk.